 Your visual identity are the visual elements such as fonts, colors, textures, etc. that you're using in your brand.
 Using these elements smartly will help you convey the exact feeling and overall energy that you're trying to showcase, and it will create an unforgettable experience in your audience's mind.
+A consistent, visual aesthetic is arguably the most identifiable way to create a perception in your audience's mind.
 (Plus, it's an instant way to set yourself apart and help you identify your content from a mile away!)

 3. Create a Podcast:

 Use your voice instead of your face.
 If you're comfortable with using your voice, it's a big step above text content because it adds a level of dimension to the substance of what you're creating.
 The intonations, cadence and timbre of your voice can lend a lot of emotional depth to your words, and will help your audience connect with you much better!
 It will also help you go deeper into the subjects you're talking about and give you room to express yourself in ways that text cannot.

 4. Be Noticeable:

 It seems easier said than done, but the substance of your brand is your message and your story.
 Being courageous enough to dive deep into your purpose and letting the audience know who you truly are through the subjects you choose to share will set you apart and make them feel closer to you.
 In a sea of 'generic' faces where everyone is talking about the same thing, your vulnerability and story will help you get noticed and connect with the audience members who are truly seeking someone like you.
 It's not about being loud; focus on the sharing what makes you you.